 Treating Mental Health With Aetna Coverage

 Many of those who struggle with addiction also suffer from mental and behavioral health disorders.
 This is referred to as a dual diagnosis.
-When a person has two or more disorders (addiction and 1 or more mental health disorder), he or she has what is called “co-occurring disorders”.
+When a person has two or more disorders (addiction and 1 or more mental health disorders), he or she has what is called “co-occurring disorders”.

 Some of the behavioral and mental health disorders that may occur along with addiction are: